 But, in August 2002 I finally lost interest in the Pro-Ject and bought a 1960s-era Empire 208 off eBay.
 I'm working on another page to describe development of tweaks for that renovation... maybe I'll get that up in a few months.
 In the meantime here's a shot of the new turntable - it had to be machined to accept a modern tonearm (they have gotten longer over the years), so I drilled out the top plate and made an aluminum adapter for the Moth RB250 with Incognito re-wire and VTA adapter from Brit Audio.
 The arm also has an RB300 rear stub and an Expressimo 'Heavyweight', not shown below.
 The entire table was torn down and thoroughly cleaned, the wood base refinished, and a combination of damping materials was applied to the underside of the heavy cast aluminum top deck to reduce ringing.
 The aluminum alloy platter, a very nicely machined part, was treated with a silicate-loaded latex paint coating on the back.

 These Empire turntables are built like tanks.
 Good old 1960's built-to-last American quality, we may never see it's like again.
 Heavy construction, a beautiful bearing and platter, a precision German Papst AC motor built to last 50 years, simple wiring and controls, and speed change via stepped pulley; plus it just sounds great.
 It has a low noise floor, pace, attack, a good soundstage.
 And people wig out when they find out how old it is.

-Oh, yeah, and I sold the Pro-Ject, tweaks and all, a couple of months after acquiring the Empire.
+I sold the Pro-Ject, tweaks and all, a couple of months after acquiring the Empire TT.

 Empire 208 with Moth RB250 arm, RB300 stub and counterweight, Incognito wiring.